 How long does it take to obtain a permit?

 It depends upon what type of work is involved.
 State law requires that we review your application within 20 working days.
 Smaller projects may not require as much time and may be issued earlier.
 During the summer months it will take at least 20 working days.

 At what distance from my property line do I have to place my swimming pool?

-Ten feet.
-Anything less will require a variance.
-However, the Zoning Board of Adjustment will not grant variances less than six feet, which is the State minimum.
+Six (6) feet.
+However, the Zoning Board of Adjustment will not grant variances less than six (6) feet, which is the State minimum.
 See swimming pool requirements.